About us

 Trumpet

-A native of Siloam Springs, Arkansas, Deborah Caldwell will begin fall 2023 as the new Assistant Professor of Trumpet at Southeast Missouri State University.
+A native of Siloam Springs, Arkansas, Dr. Deborah Caldwell is Assistant Professor of Trumpet at Southeast Missouri State University.
 She has also worked at Erskine College (South Carolina) and Frostburg State University (Maryland).
 Deborah studied at the University of Georgia, Kansas State University, and Ouachita Baptist University and completed a national tour with Tim Zimmerman and the King’s Brass in 2021.
 She has worked at Interlochen Arts Camp and Blue Lake Fine Arts Camp and has conducted ensembles throughout the US and in South Korea.
 Whether she’s performing in the US or abroad, Deborah is grateful for opportunities to bring people together around music.
 When not doing musical things, she enjoys watching football, working jigsaw puzzles, watercolor painting, photography, and traveling.

 Trumpet